Table of Contents

 undo-tree

 It shows the versions created by undo/redo of a buffer in a tree format.
-Emacs's default undo may be cumbersome at times but this package is terrific.
+Emacs’s default undo may be cumbersome at times, but this package is terrific.

 wc-mode

 To count words in a file.
-When I forget this package, I use
+When I forget this package, I use C-x h M-| wc as a substitute.

 auctex